DAISY Award Recipients

 Nicole Ohlinger, RN, BSN | Spring 2019

-Nicole is a nurse in the Emergency Department.
+Nicole was a nurse in the Emergency Department.

 A provider at Myrtue Medical Center nominated Nicole for the DAISY Award.
 He stated Nicole did a fantastic job advocating for a patient.
 After a miscommunication with insurance providers, Nicole spent a great deal of time on the phone to make sure the patient was able to get their medication filled as soon as possible.
 Because Nicole put the patient first, and with her tenacity and persistence, the patient was able to pick up their medication for only 56 cents.
 The provider finished his nomination by stating he is "very thankful for the time and effort that she spent on this patient and we are very lucky to have a leader like Nicole working at Myrtue".
 Congratulations Nicole!